2014 Mazda CX-5 Grand Touring 2.5 - First Drive, February 2013

 Although the new engine still doesn't make its peak torque until 3,250 rpm, and it seems to love being in the 3,000-to-5,000-rpm range—without much coarseness or noise—the CX-5 is a relatively light (for a crossover) 3,375 pounds, so it can leap away from stoplights quite quickly when you stomp your right foot down.
 It's not scorching, but it would be plenty to take off with the family loaded in, up a grade, quite rapidly.
 Expect the new engine to clock in the low 8-second range to 60 mph, versus about 9.3 seconds for the Sport AWD version with the 2.0-liter engine.

 Just as in the Mazda6 we drove this past week, the all-new six-speed automatic transmission plays a major role in making the most of the new engine's smooth, willing character.
 It launches with little slip, then makes a near-instant 1-2 shift about as quickly as a dual-clutch unit.
-There's a manual gate for the shifter, or at any time you can grab one of the steering-wheel paddle-shifters and command your own shifts, with quick response.
+There's a manual gate for the shifter, and its response when you ask for a downshift is quick.
 The only complaint here is that under full throttle, even in the manual gate, it still forces you to the lowest possible gear available at that speed.
 Otherwise, this transmission does everything right, downshifting right away, whenever revs are needed for more pep, but keeps them down whenever it can for better fuel-efficiency.

 Bigger engine, without the bigger thirst